canonical/ubuntu-pro-client/docs/howtoguides/enable_fips.md

 ```
 Installing FIPS packages
 FIPS enabled
-A reboot is required to complete installl
+A reboot is required to complete install.
 ```